Critical Learning Periods Emerge Even in Deep Linear Networks: Critical learning periods for matrix completion: generalization in deep linear networks

 \subsection{Experimental Details}

-In line with previous work \cite{arora2019implicit}, we initialize components by setting the standard deviation for each parameter in the deep matrix factorization to be $\sigma= \frac{1}{\sqrt{N}} \cdot g^{\frac{1}{D}}$, where $g$ sets the initial scale, and $N$ refers to the number of columns (or rows) of the square matrices $W_i$.
+In line with previous work \citep{arora2019implicit}, we initialize components by setting the standard deviation for each parameter in the deep matrix factorization to be $\sigma= \frac{1}{\sqrt{N}} \cdot g^{\frac{1}{D}}$, where $g$ sets the initial scale, and $N$ refers to the number of columns (or rows) of the square matrices $W_i$.
 This allows the Frobenius norm of the overall product matrix to be independent of the depth of the factorization.
 We consider ground-truth matrices of size $100 \times 100$, and matrices of the same size for all $\{W_i\}_{i=1}^D$ in the deep linear network parametrization.
 We set the number of observed entries to be $2000$ and sample the same observations during the pre-training and final matrix completion task, unless otherwise stated for an experiment.
 We trained with SGD with constant learning rate of $0.2$ by using batch gradient descent and minimizing the loss in Eq.~\ref{eq:loss-completion} averaged over observed entries.

-Whereas previous work have studied matrix completion using SGD from small initializations \cite{gunasekar2017implicit, arora2019implicit}, we explore the case of transfer learning, where prior knowledge is embedded in the learned parameters.
+Whereas previous work have studied matrix completion using SGD from small initializations \citep{gunasekar2017implicit, arora2019implicit}, we explore the case of transfer learning, where prior knowledge is embedded in the learned parameters.
 In particular we analyze how pre-training on one task (which we refer to as a deficit period) will affect generalization of a new task.
-We trained networks for a variable duration on the first task, and then subsequently trained the network for a fixed number of epochs of the final task ($30000$ additional epochs).
-For the first task, we set the rank of the first task to be 10, and the rank of the final task to be 5 by construction, unless otherwise stated.
+We trained networks for a variable duration on the first task, and then subsequently trained the network for a fixed number of epochs of the final task ($30000$ additional epochs). \reb{On experiments where we vary the rank of the task during the initial training period}, we set the rank of the first task to be 10, and the rank of the final task to be 5 by construction, unless otherwise stated.